The following article gives information about diabetes and what causes it.

 There are number of foods and herbs that can assist in controlling the blood sugar levels.

 Goldenseal will bring elevated blood sugar levels plunging down and step up the production of insulin in the pancreas.
 For type 2 diabetics this is great news, but for hypoglycaemics it is something to watch very carefully.
-Goldenseal should help but not cure diabetes.
+Goldenseal can help but it is not a full cure.
 A tincture extract can be taken approximately 15 drops, two or three times daily.

 Scientific studies have shown that onions reduce blood sugar levels for longer periods than insulin, but more slowly.
 Ensure you have plenty in your diet.
 Onions are best eaten raw as cooking partially destroys its active compounds, which are contained in a highly volatile oil.
 Like onions, garlic has a significant ability to control blood sugar levels.
 Garlic has a strong odour so take as a tincture or other supplement.
 Either way try to ensure your diet is rich in garlic.